mongodb/leafygreen-ui/packages/Badge/README.md

 The content that will appear inside of the  `<Badge />` component.

-### Custom Properties
+#### Any other properties will be spread on the root element.
-You can use any custom properties and they will be spread against the root node.
-Specifying the `onClick` attribute will change the cursor style to pointer.
+Note: Specifying the `onClick` attribute will change the cursor style to pointer.